supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

 ### Estimated Duration: 90 Minutes

-In this exercise, you will convert the Contoso application's deployment in the <inject key="Region" enableCopy="false" /> region into a highly available architecture by adding redundancy to each tier, including the web, database, and domain controller VMs.
+In this exercise, you will convert the Contoso application's deployment in the <inject key="Region" enableCopy="false" /> region into a Highly Available architecture by adding redundancy to each tier, including the web, database, and domain controller VMs.

 ### Objectives
 In this exercise, you will complete the following tasks: